dtcc-platform/dtcc/README.md

 # DTCC

 DTCC is a meta package for DTCC Platform.
 It imports all other DTCC packages and provides a common interface to DTCC Platform.

-This package is also used to host common documentation and issues.
+The DTCC package also hosts demos and common documentation.

 This project is part of the
 [Digital Twin Platform (DTCC Platform)](https://github.com/dtcc-platform/)